Responsible Conduct of Research Training and Policies

 - Social and Behavioral Responsible Conduct of Research

 All educational courses in the area of RCR contain modules on authorship, collaboration, conflicts of interest, data management, mentoring, peer review, research misconduct and plagiarism.
-CITI Certifications (for IRB, IACUC, and RCR) are valid for three years.
+CITI Certifications are valid for three years.
 Faculty are further encouraged to use CITI training materials with students in classroom instruction and for mentoring.

 It is expected that all faculty members with research funding from both external and internal sources will maintain RCR training (including AAUP-CSU Research and Creative Activity Grants).
 We strongly encourage all faculty members to familiarize themselves with CITI and the SCSU ORI Policies and Procedures and to contact the SCSU Office of Research Integrity at ORI@southernct.edu or 392-5243 with any questions or concerns.
 Information on these policies can be found here: